dev-scripts/prakashbhandari.com.np/content/posts/scaling-kubernetes-jobs-with-keda-triggered-by-amazon-sqs.md

 ```
 kubectl logs keda-sqs-processor-job-982kg
 ```
-Reasult will be like this:
+If successful, result will be like this:
 ```
 kubectl logs keda-sqs-processor-job-qwd62-8kzgq
 Received message: message1